 1. North Korean Posters

 The North Korean souvenirs of choice for many tourists visiting North Korea, and it’s not hard to see why.
-These propaganda posters are hand painted and produced from either the Mansudae Art Studio or from independent local artists.
+These propaganda posters are hand painted and produced in North Korea from independent local artists.
 Different styles of propaganda are available throughout the country.

 Posters found at the Pyongyang Foreign Language Bookstore mostly have propaganda promoting the economy of the nation or Pyongyang traffic girls.
 The souvenir shop down at the DMZ have the military propaganda posters showing the Korean People’s Army aggressively crushing imperialists forces.
 The art shop found in Chongjin, Wonsan and Sinuiju have posters showing team work and single hearted unity comrades doing their best for their nation.